Notturno (film): Production

 In January 2018, it was announced Gianfranco Rosi would direct the film, with Météore Films distributing the film in France.

 Release

 The film had its world premiere at the 77th Venice International Film Festival on 8 September 2020.
 It also screened at the Toronto International Film Festival on 15 September 2020 and at the New York Film Festival on 6 October 2020.
 It was also selected to screen at the Telluride Film Festival in September 2020, prior to its cancellation due to the COVID-19 pandemic.
 In December 2020, Super LTD acquired U.S. distribution rights to the film.

 It was released in Italy on 9 September 2020 by 01 Distribution.
 It is scheduled to be released in the United States through virtual cinema on 22 January 2021, followed by video on demand on 29 January 2021.
-It is scheduled to be released in France on 7 April 2021.
+It is scheduled to be released in France on 7 April 2021, and it was screened in Norway in October 2022 at the Mirage Film Festival.